arirawr/aribot/README.md

 # aribot
 Simple tweepy bot for automated Twitter interactivity.

+__I'll be making some base use-case templates for you to use...stay tuned!__

 ## scripts
 _aribot.py_ tweets every 90 seconds, pulling line-by-line from a text file that is given as an argument.